Public-Lyh/SOLID-Net/README.md

 ## 1. Introduction

-SOLID-Net is a deep learning model designed for XXX.
+SOLID-Net is a deep learning model for hand rehabilitation gesture recognition tasks.

 This repository contains: